Loop3D/noddyverse/README.md

 # noddyverse

-## With the closure of Cloustor, which stored the Noddyverse files, access to the Noddyverse is unfortunately not possible at the moment.
-I am investigating various solutions for at least accessing the raw models which should be available by the end of January.
-More news as it comes to hand.
-Mark Jessell Jan/2024
+## With the closure of Cloustor, which stored the Noddyverse files, direct  programmatic access to the Noddyverse is unfortunately not possible at the moment.
+If you want a link to download the entire model suite as a set of 343 tar files (one for each event sequence) you can email me and I will send you a link.
+Mark Jessell mark.jessell@uwa.edu.au Jan/2024